fommil/fpmortals/manuscript/frontmatter.md

 physics.

-A computer is not necessary to follow along, although we hope that you will gain the confidence to independently study the scalaz source code.
-Some of the more complex code snippets are available with [the book's source code](https://github.com/fommil/fpmortals/) and those who want practical exercises are encouraged to (re-)implement scalaz (and the example application) using the partial descriptions presented in this book.
+A computer is not necessary to follow along, although we hope that you will gain the confidence to independently study the Scalaz source code.
+Some of the more complex code snippets are available with [the book's source code](https://github.com/fommil/fpmortals/) and those who want practical exercises are encouraged to (re-)implement Scalaz (and the example application) using the partial descriptions presented in this book.

 We also recommend [The Red Book](https://www.manning.com/books/functional-programming-in-scala) as further reading.
 It teaches how to write an FP